ferranfg/mpl-publisher/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MPL - Publisher is a plugin to help you publish your WordPress posts as an elegant eBooks.
+MPL - Publisher is a plugin to help you publish your WordPress posts as an elegant eBook.
 Choose your format: PDF, ePub, Mobi... etc.

 == Description ==

-MPL – Publisher is a WordPress plugin to convert your blog’s posts into an eBook.
-The plugin’s main purpose is to help writers to publish their own books the simplest possible way, easing the process of converting to the different digital formats.
+MPL â€“ Publisher is a WordPress plugin to convert your blogâ€™s posts into an eBook.
+The pluginâ€™s main purpose is to help writers to publish their own books the simplest possible way, easing the process of converting to the different digital formats.

 The plugin is still in an early development stage (check the features section and roadmap to future releases) and open to any comments, bugs or issues you may have.
 You can contact me sending an email